mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TL 14:TL 14: Cr.
 10,000.

 Drugs
-There are several drugs (or ‘meds’) in standard use across the Imperium.
+There are several drugs (or 'meds') in standard use across the Imperium.

 Medicinal Drugs (TL 5+) Medicinal Drugs (TL 5+) include vaccines, antitoxins and antibiotics.